• Home

 Career Army Reserve Officer

-Greg retired as a Chief Warrant Officer 5 in 2012.
-He achieved the highest rank obtainable as a CWO, and completed a combined 40 years of active and reserve service.
-His last tour of duty was a one year active duty special assignment to the Special Operations Command Europe as its law enforcement subject matter expert for the Command.
-February - April, 2011, he was deployed to Kabul, Afghanistan to assess the "Rule of Law" phase of General David H. Petraeus' counter-insurgency strategy for the J2 (Joint Intelligence) section of the Command.
-He created a comprehensive training program for special forces operators, and taught "Evidence Based" operations at NATO Headquarters in Belgium.
+Greg retired as a Senior Field Grade Chief Warrant Officer 5 in 2012.
+He achieved the highest rank obtainable as a CWO and completed a combined 40-years of active duty and reserve service.
+When he was 58 years old, his last tour of duty was a one year active duty special assignment to the Special Operations Command Europe to be its law enforcement subject matter expert.
+Between February - April, 2011, he was deployed to Kabul, Afghanistan, to assess the "Rule of Law" phase of General David H. Petraeus' counter-insurgency strategy for the J2 (Joint Intelligence) section of the Command.
+Upon returning to Europe, he created a comprehensive training program for special forces operators and taught "Evidence Based" operations at NATO Headquarters in Belgium.

 Shortly after retirement from DEA, Greg authored three Criminal Justice textbooks.
-He soon was sought after to evaluate criminal and civil cases and opine on police procedures.
+He soon was sought after in the legal community to evaluate criminal and civil cases and opine on police procedures.
 He is a State and Federal qualified expert witness.
-He has since wound down his practice to devote more time to writing.
+He is winding down his practice to devote more time to writing.